heritage-happenings/heritage-happenings.github.io/Blog/2025/08/09/2025-08-09-News-Briefs.md

-# News Briefs for August 9
+# First August News Briefs

+At last!
+You are reading the first article of the August _Heritage Happenings_.
+See also the [Cover Page](https://heritage-happenings.github.io/#2025/08/README.md).
+There are quite a few articles in the pipeline, so check back often!

 ## New Email Address